JEDI: Justice, Equity, Diversity Inclusion

 It’s important to note that we are ALL racist (at least a little bit) and ALL homophobic (at least a little bit) and ALL ableist (at least a little bit), because we’ve been socialized to be so (part of the reason we don’t see it is because we’ve also been socialized to believe that only the most heinous acts qualify as racism, homophobia, or transphobia).
 You weren’t exempt from life-long conditioning to be so, and neither was I – that’s why we are on this life-long JEDI journey.
 When you realize that, it makes it easier – I hope – to do the work and stay on the path instead of spending your energy distancing yourself from the accusation and continuing to perpetuate the problem.

 Resist the urge to defend yourself and claim you aren’t doing it; work on mitigating harm.

-I’m a big proponent of learn better, do better method.
+I’m a big proponent of “know better, do better” method (popularized by Maya Angelou).
 There’s always things that we don’t know about because we don’t experience them.
 We read what we read and parrot what we hear, and can sometimes unwittingly repeat something that is micro-aggressive or coded language (dog whistles) meant to do harm to a community – especially in the case of transgender issues where the most transphobic people are getting the most air time and we rarely get to hear from transgender people (except the problematic ones).

 A great way to learn about identities you don’t share is to follow people from that identity on Twitter.
 We have social media and mostly we use it for silliness, but it’s also a great equalizing tool, helping us hear voices that until now have been drowned out and silenced by the majority culture.
 Follow people from identities and learn about things that impact them.
 Follow groups that discuss identity issues.
 Listen (read) and learn.